Ground Stewardess: Job Description, Duties and Requirements

 Taking reservations, issuing tickets, verifying passenger identification, printing boarding passes and helping travelers to check in their baggage at ticket counters are some of the responsibilities of passenger service agents.
 Ensuring the delivery of baggage and conducting security screenings of passengers and their baggage may be required as well.

 Passenger service agents also work at departure and arrival gates where they check tickets, verify passenger counts and announce boarding sections.
 Other tasks include responding to telephone inquiries and providing flight departure and arrival information.
-Passenger service agents also assist those needing special attention, including the elderly and unaccompanied minors, as well as passengers who have missed their flights or hold tickets on flights which are oversold.
+Passenger service agents also assist those needing special attention, including the elderly and unaccompanied minors, as well as passengers who have missed their flights.

 The Federal Aviation Administration's Aviation Careers Series publication on non-flying airline professions states that a high school diploma is the minimum educational requirement for a passenger service agent (www.ntl.bts.gov).
 According to a January 2011 search of job postings on CareerBuilder.com and Monster.com, airlines hiring for these positions also prefer applicants who have prior customer service experience.
-Airlines may also require candidates who are bi- or even multilingual in specific languages.
+Airlines may also require candidates to be bilingual or multilingual.
 Other attributes requested by employers include a professional appearance, cooperative attitude and flexibility in terms of scheduling.

 Also per job listings, some airlines prefer computer experience with industry software, though this is not usually a requirement.
 Applicants may have to pass a drug screening and background investigation.
 Airlines may also require newly hired employees to complete a company-sponsored training program.